getnikola/nikola/docs/manual.rst

 Both featured box formats display an image to the right.
 You can set it by changing the ``previewimage`` meta value to the full path to the image (eg. ``.. previewimage: /images/featured1.png``).
 This works best with images in portrait orientation.

+Note that, due to space constraints, only the large box may show the image on mobile, below the text (this behavior can be disbled).
+Small boxes never display images on mobile.
+In particular: ``xs`` and ``sm`` display only the large image, and only if configured; ``md`` displays only the large image, ``lg`` displays all three images.

-The featured boxes display only the teaser.
+The boxes display only the teaser.
 We recommend keeping it short so you don’t get an ugly scrollbar.

 Finally, here’s an example (you’ll need to imagine a scrollbar in the right box